unknownhackerworld/Slam-Book-Website/README.md

 > *Hackers **Decrypt** Encryted text to crack this World*

-But I think its not fair not to give a clue.;.....Read the sentence again and you got  the clue
+But I think its not fair not to give a clue.;.....
+One sentence contains One clue.
+First sentence gives you the clue and second sentence says what to do.
+Read the sentence again and **GOTCHA!!!** you got the clue.

 DM me on [Instagram](www.instagram.com/tamizhan.ml) for anything!!!